Estimating the Value of Evidence-Based Decision Making: Application to the Upworthy dataset

-Table \ref{table:efron} collects parametric and nonparametric empirical Bayes estimates of the value of EBDM in the Cochrane data.
-For the parametric case, Table \ref{table:efron} reports estimates computed under heteroskedasticity.
-For the nonparametric case, Table \ref{table:efron} reports estimates computed under homoskedasticity ($\mbox{var}(\sigma^2)=0$) and under heteroskedasticity ($\mbox{var}(\sigma^2)>0$).
-Below each of the estimates of the value of EBDM, Table \ref{table:efron} reports 95\% intervals computed over 1000 bootstrap draws from the distribution of $(\widehat\tau,\widehat\sigma^2)$ in the data.
-In our calculations, we impose $c_L+c_F+c(\sigma^2)=0$.
-The average value of $\widehat\tau$ across experiments in the Cochrane data is -0.1421 and the variance of $\widehat\tau$ across experiments is 1.6677.
-Because $\widehat\tau$ has a negative mean and a variance that is large relative to the mean, this is a setting where we expect to have substantial gains from EBDM.
-Indeed, both the parametric and the nonparametric empirical Bayes estimates show positive values of about twice the magnitude of $\widehat\mu$.
-For this application, parametric empirical Bayes and nonparametric empirical Bayes under homoskedasticity produce similar estimates.
-Allowing for heteroskedasticity decreases the magnitudes of nonparametric empirical Bayes estimates by 7.7\% for the case of $\textsf{VoE}$ and $4.7$ for the case of $\textsf{VoID}$.
+Table \ref{table:upworthy} reports parametric and nonparametric empirical Bayes estimates of the value of EBDM in the Upworthy data.
+In the parametric case, the table reports estimates computed under heteroskedasticity (Section \ref{section:peB_het}).
+In the nonparametric case, it reports three estimates: the precision-independence NPMLE (Section \ref{section:npeB_hom}), and binning and CLOSE-NPMLE estimates (Section \ref{section:npeB_het}) that relax the assumption of precision independence.
+Below each of the estimates of the value of EBDM, Table \ref{table:upworthy} reports 95 percent intervals computed over $1{,}000$ bootstrap draws from the distribution of $(\widehat\tau,\widehat\sigma^2)$ in the data.
+In our calculations, we impose $c_L=c_F=c(\sigma^2)=0$.

+Because $\widehat\tau$ has a negative mean and large dispersion relative to its mean, this is a setting where we expect to have substantial gains from EBDM.
+Indeed, the parametric model suggests a $\text{VoE}$ of about $1.8$ times the magnitude of $\widehat\mu$ (but with a positive sign), while nonparametric empirical Bayes under the most restrictive specification yields a value only slightly larger than $\widehat{\mu}$ in magnitude.
+The most flexible specifications (binning and CLOSE) deliver similar results, implying a $\text{VoE}$ that is 25.4 percent larger than $\widehat{\mu}$ in magnitude and with a positive sign and a $\text{VoID}$ that is 125.4 percent larger than $\widehat{\mu}$ in magnitude, again with a positive sign.